24Zack/Data-Structures-in-C/README.md

 # Description

-This project provides a comprehensive collection of data structures and algorithms implemented in the C programming language, as well as different sorting algorithms and the basic of strings and files that were introduced beforehand.
+This project provides a collection of data structures and algorithms implemented in the C programming language, the project consits of three parts : the exercises, the homeworks and the projects I had to do.
+In the exercises, you can find each exercise instruction in the comment above of the file, as well as its solution below the comment (I highly encourage you to do them).
+The homeworks also are designed in the same way.
+There are two projects also provided, one implemented using circular queues, and the other using heaps.

 # Prerequisites
-To effectively learn and work with data structures in C, you need to have a solid understanding of several foundational concepts such as the basics of C programming, pointers and arrays as well as strings (although they are reviewed in the repository).
+To understand data structures in C, you shall have solid foundations in programming in general, but the most important thing is to understand the basics of C programming (which makes C programming unique) which are pointers, arrays and strings.

 # Content
 1. Strings
 2. Structures